parthivsharma-080/sigma-demo/README.md

 # sigma-demo
-this is demo for Git &amp; Github class
+1.this is demo for Git &amp; Github class